wp-plugins/socialauth-wp/readme.txt

 * When registering with Logon provider to get app_key and app_secret, some case you require you to supply a redirect_uri; you can get that from settings page.
 * Administrator can also control how logon prompts appear to users.
 It can be either on same window or a pop up window.
 * Administrator can control showing on login provider icons on comment and registration page, this is will help users to directly logon from there without going to login page.
 * Administrator can enable optional e-mail verification for new users to force email verification when a new user first time comes to your site.
-This will only applied to users coming thorugh providers which do not share user email in open-auth/social-auth
+This will only applied to users coming through providers which do not share user email in open-auth/social-auth
 * Administrator can control whether or not to show complete session end message on logout or not.

 == Credits ==

-* HybridAuth Library - A open source social sign on php library residing in core of plugin and providing inteface to connect to various login providers.
+* HybridAuth Library - A open source social sign on php library residing in core of plugin and providing interface to connect to various login providers.
 * A lot many thanks to Viruthagiri Thirumavalavan (one of most active plugin users) for using, raising bugs and suggesting enhancements to make this plugin better.